Skip to content

 • conversation.toMessages() Full message list, including the pinned system prompt

-• conversation.totals Aggregate input tokens, output tokens, cached tokens, and cost
+• conversation.totals Aggregate input tokens, output tokens, reasoning tokens, cached tokens, and cost

 • conversation.toMarkdown() Markdown transcript export